 A tummy tuck can significantly improve bladder control and relieve SUI symptoms.
 The same study that showed back pain reduction after a tummy tuck also evaluated urinary incontinence in study participants.
 They found that less than 2% of women still reported urinary incontinence as a significant problem after their tummy tuck.

-Call H/K/B to learn more about the medical and cosmetic benefits of abdominoplasty in Charlotte, NC.
+Call H/K/B or schedule a consultation to learn more about the medical reasons for tummy tuck and cosmetic benefits of abdominoplasty in Charlotte, NC.